Plymouth-Sailboat/SailBoatROS/README.md

 ## Installing image and have a ready-to-use SD Card

 An SD Card image is available [here](https://github.com/Plymouth-Sailboat/SailBoatROS/releases/latest) containing a complete environment for the sailboat.
 You will need a minimum of 16Gb SD card and you can use [Etcher](https://etcher.io/) to write the image directly to your SD Card.
-Once your image is installed, you have to expand the memory, explained [here](https://github.com/Plymouth-Sailboat/SailBoatROS/wiki/Install-the-Image#expand-filesystem)
+Once your image is installed, you have to expand the memory, explained [here](https://github.com/Plymouth-Sailboat/SailBoatROS/wiki/Install-the-Image#expand-filesystem).

+You can then follow the [Usage](https://github.com/Plymouth-Sailboat/SailBoatROS#Usage) part to get your boat running !

 ## Getting Started (without installing the image)